Next Meeting Tuesday, June 4th, 2019

 Meetings are normally held the first Tuesday of the month at the Columbia Station VFW,

 25742 Royalton Rd, Columbia Station, OH

 Doors open by 6 P.M. with a social hour from 6 to 7.
-Presentation beginning at 7.
+Program beginning at 7.

-VMC/IMC Club meeting to follow the presentation around 8pm.
+VMC/IMC Club meeting to follow the program around 8pm.